 Joan strongly believes in the importance of continually advancing her own knowledge and mastery.
 She routinely attends camps and seminars with Greg and Laura Derrett, Anthony Clarke, and Susan Salo and many other agility experts.
 Joan has also had the good fortune of working with Susan Garrett, Stuart Mah, Ann Braue and Bud Houston.
 All have made significant contributions to her skill and understanding of the sport of agility.

 Joan has been involved in agility competition and training since 1997.
-She currently owns two Australian Shepherds: Beacon (10 yrs. old) and Truman (8 yrs. old) and a 2 year old Golden Retriever, Colter.
-Beacon and Truman excel at the highest levels of agility competition and have placed in National competition.
-Colter is currently training and just beginning her competition career.
+She currently owns two Australian Shepherds: Beacon (13 yrs. old) and Truman (11 yrs. old) and two 2 Golden Retrievers: Colter (4 yrs. old) and Quinn (1 yr. old).
+Beacon and Truman have excelled at the highest levels of agility competition and have placed in National competition.
+Colter is currently competing and Quinn is working through her agility skills classes.
 In her free time, she enjoys swimming, hiking and playing interactive games with her dogs.
 She loves to design and construct training equipment, toys and collars for her canine friends.

 To set up a private lesson with Joan please contact her at:

 Anthony Clarke is known as one of the UK’s top trainers and competitors with 16 years’ experience working with dogs and taking every dog he has owned to the very top level of British Agility.
 His agility expertise has taken him all over the world presenting Inspirational and motivational seminars in countries such as Holland, Belgium, Poland, America, Canada, and Japan.